MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Resolution 1**:

 Validate that the computer running the sensor has been granted permissions to retrieve the password of the gMSA account.
-For more information, see [Granting the permissions to retrieve the gMSA account's password](deploy/directory-service-accounts.md#granting-the-permissions-to-retrieve-the-gmsa-accounts-password).
+For more information, see [Grant permissions to retrieve the gMSA account's password](deploy/directory-service-accounts.md#grant-permissions-to-retrieve-the-gmsa-accounts-password).

 ### Cause 2